devbeo1/Glacier-Gamble/README.md

 # Blackjack
-blackjack game taken from lukky's tutorial and heavily modified
+blackjack game with the godot engine,taken from lukky's tutorial (https://youtu.be/bP9zQyoYP28?si=UMT5X_i5ItskxVkl) and heavily modified

 ## Authors